Twingate & PCI Compliance

 However, it is important to note that a system being “in scope” for PCI DSS compliance purposes does not necessarily mean the system itself needs to be fully “PCI DSS compliant”.

-The FAQ entitled ”If an entity uses a service provider that is not PCI DSS compliant, how does this impact the entity’s compliance?”, published by the PCI Security Standards Council, explains that entities may share cardholder data or outsource elements of their CDE to a third party service provider (TPSP) and that entities must manage their TPSPs in accordance with Requirement 12.8 of the PCI DSS.
+The FAQ entitled ”How is an entity’s PCI DSS compliance impacted by using third-party service providers (TPSPs)? ”, published by the PCI Security Standards Council, explains that entities may share cardholder data or outsource elements of their CDE to a third party service provider (TPSP) and that entities must manage their TPSPs in accordance with Requirement 12.8 of the PCI DSS.
 The PCI Security Standard Council goes on to note that:

 As such, an organization’s focus should be on the scope of the TPSP’s service, what PCI DSS requirements are tied to that, and whether the service is capable of meeting those requirements.
 Such TPSP services may only be relevant to a limited number of PCI DSS requirements.